3 Easy Decorating Rules

 The key is to keep some white space, or margin, in your home.
 When you keep things simple with a bit of space around them, the items you cherish stand out.
 Each item becomes more meaningful, and your personality is more evident, in rooms that are not so full.

-• Furniture that is never used (especially if it only supplies a surface where clutter accumulates) should be sold or donated.
+• Sell or donate furniture that is never used, especially if it only supplies a surface where clutter accumulates.

-• Surfaces such as tables, counters, seats, and beds should be cleared so that you can actually use them.
+• Clear surfaces such as tables, counters, seats, and beds so you can actually use them.

 • Keep all corners clean and clutter-free to make your rooms look more spacious.

-• Walls should be at least partially visible instead of being covered with an overabundance of patterned wallpaper, artwork, or photos.
-With less for your brain to make sense of, the effect will be more restful.
+• Allow walls to be at least partially visible instead of covering them with an overabundance of patterned wallpaper, artwork, or photos.
+The effect will be more restful, with less for your brain to catalog and process.
 In fact, one large piece of art will be more striking than a group of smaller frames.

 2. Don't overdo trends or themes.